rbuerki/codebook/README.md

 ## style.py

-(last update Sep 2021)
+(latest update Sep 2021)

-This module contains some color sequences of different values / lenths.
+This module contains some color sequences of different values / lengths.
 These can be used for plotting.

 --<!-- markdownlint-capture -->